Toronto Ontario, Canada Travel Guide

 Knowing about local sports teams can start friendly conversations.

-Discover and support local initiatives for a thriving community.
+Discover and contribute to local initiatives for a thriving community.

-Always dispose of waste properly and choose public transit or walking over taxis for a greener visit.
+Always dispose of waste properly and decide on public transit or walking over taxis for a greener visit.

 Where will your Canadian trip take you next?
 Toronto is a great start for more exploration.